Online and mobile security

 - Use a unique password for each of your social networking profiles.
 Ensure it doesn’t match passwords used for banking and other related activities.

-Please call our Customer Service Hotline immediately if you suspect any unauthorised access or transactions on your account.
+Please call us immediately if you suspect any unauthorised access or transactions on your account.
 Please also forward suspicious messages or emails claiming to be from us to firstname.lastname@example.org.
 Include the full email header or sender’s details and attachments so we can try and track the source.
 You can also contact us if you want to validate a phone call you received claiming to be from somebody at the bank.

 Visit help and customer support for any other account issues or questions.